da5id5/arduino-max-sp24/README.md

  download repo by clicking on code and download zip

- each "hello" project directory contains both an arduino sketch (.ino) a corresoponding max patch (.maxpat) and if you are using ableton live suite a max for live Patch (.amxd)
+ each "hello" project directory contains both an arduino sketch (.ino), a corresoponding cycling 74 max patch (.maxpat), and if you are using ableton live suite a max for live patch (.amxd)

 projects in order
 1. hello_blink